M-earnest/tutorial_jupyter_books/content/3_create/markdown.md

 On this page, we will review some basic Markdown formatting bits.
 For a more detailed view, check out [markdownguide.com](https://www.markdownguide.org/basic-syntax/) as one of many resources.

-## Formatting Text

-Let's start with the fundamentals:
+Let's start with the fundamentals.

 ### Headings